 Fear can also paralyze cognition, so, for some people, critical analysis of the eternal damnation premise might be numbed when overwhelmed by the threat of such punishment.

 Religious Labels Divide People

-Studies on the origins of morality have shown that we have an innate tendency towards punishing people that differ from us, even when it comes to minor differences.
+Studies on the origins of morality have shown that we have an innate tendency toward punishing people that differ from us, even when it comes to minor differences.
 Therefore, starting by labeling children by religious affiliation sets the context for further “versus” positions.

-Of course this is valid for any other type of labels, regardless of the field they come from, but religious affiliation comes with a wide and often intense range of emotional charge, therefore one would need to be more cautious with this category than with those that we can consider emotionally neutral.
+Of course, this is valid for any other type of labels, regardless of the field they come from, but religious affiliation comes with a wide and often intense range of emotional charge, therefore one would need to be more cautious with this category than with those that we can consider emotionally neutral.

 Belief In Supernatural Is Irrational

 Supernatural is a great cultural segment.
 But, although it might be nice to read a scary Guy de Maupassant or Algernon Blackwood short story, when we step back into the real world, we need to keep in mind that these experiences have never been supported by evidence and therefore, cannot be considered genuine segments of reality.
 As a result, the belief in a supernatural world is considered irrational.

 Obviously, the mature, rational mind will challenge and dismiss these beliefs, but a mind already inclined towards irrationality may feed upon this socially promoted and even acclaimed belief system and that may lead to a wide range of manifestations, especially if pathology is already present.